 If you want to store treats for longer periods, freezing is an excellent option.
 Homemade dog treats can last up to three months in the freezer when placed in a freezer-safe bag or container.

 This method allows pet owners to prepare larger batches and reward their dogs over time without the risk of spoilage.
-To serve, treats can be thawed in the refrigerator or at room temperature.
+To serve, the treat can be thawed in the refrigerator or at room temperature.

 Portioning and Labeling